Ion Antonescu: Ouster and arrest

 However, Antonescu's non-compliance with the terms of Wilson's ultimatum also had drastic effects on Romania's ability to exit the war.
 By then, Antonescu was conceiving of a separate peace with the Western Allies,Deletant, p.
 231; White, p.
 158 while maintaining contacts with the Soviets.
-In parallel, the mainstream opposition movement came to establish contacts with the Romanian Communist Party (PCR), which, although minor numerically, gained importance for being the only political group to be favored by Soviet leader Joseph Stalin.
+In parallel, the mainstream opposition movement came to establish contacts with the Romanian Communist Party (PCR), which, although minor numerically, gained importance for being the only political group to be favoured by Soviet leader Joseph Stalin.
 On the PCR side, the discussions involved Lucrețiu Pătrășcanu and later Emil Bodnăraș.Deletant, pp. 238–240, 343–344 Another participating group at this stage was the old Romanian Social Democratic Party.